 Alcohol.
 Use, possession, or distribution of alcoholic beverages also, public intoxication or public displays of alcoholic beverages and the use or display of such in public areas in the dormitories and all other public areas of the campus;

 Failure to Comply.
-Failure to comply with the reasonable directives of College officials (this includes RAs and Public Safety officers) or law enforcement officers during the performance of their duties and/or failure to identify oneself to these persons when requested to do so;
+Failure to comply with the reasonable directives of College officials (this includes Resident tutor) security officer during the performance of their duties and/or failure to identify oneself to these persons when requested to do so;

 Financial Responsibilities.
 Failure to promptly meet financial responsibilities to the institution, including, but not limited to; knowingly passing a worthless check or money order in payment to the institution or to an official of the institution acting in an official capacity;